VISIT OUR ART STORE ▶

 Granulation vs. Flocculation: What’s Really Happening?

-• Flocculation is when particles clump together
+• Flocculation occurs when pigment particles clump together.

 Granulation vs. Flocculation